Race to Witch Mountain: Music

-The Offspring song "Stuff is Messed Up" and Future World Music song "Heart Of Fury" were used in promos for the film.
+The Offspring's "Stuff Is Messed Up" and Future World Music's "Heart of Fury" were used in promos for the film.
 The score to Race to Witch Mountain was composed by Trevor Rabin, who recorded his score with a 78-piece ensemble of the Hollywood Studio Symphony and a 24-person choir at the Sony Scoring Stage.
 Two of the songs in the film were written and performed by country and western band Brokedown Cadillac, which appears briefly in an opening scene.

 The film also features the hit single "Fly on the Wall" by Miley Cyrus and "Emergency" by Hollywood Records artist Steve Rushton, on the soundtrack.

 Home media

 Race to Witch Mountain was released August 4, 2009 in three different sets: a single disc wide-screen DVD with no bonus features; a deluxe DVD edition with bonus content; and a Blu-ray release of the deluxe edition.